paketo-buildpacks/rfcs/text/0010-dependency-mappings.md

 ## Unresolved Questions and Bikeshedding

 ## Addendums
-- November 3, 2022: Modify RFC to leverage `checksum` for digest over a `sha256`
+- November 3, 2022: Modify RFC to leverage `checksum` for digest as well as a `sha256`